Notre Dame Box: Modern use of the Notre Dame Box

 Use of the Notre Dame Box in modern times has been limited in part due to changes in football rulebooks regarding motion.
 The frequent shifts in the backfield that are employed by the system are still legal, but teams must now set themselves in a formation for at least one second before snapping the ball or sending a player into motion.
 This motion player must be moving backward or laterally.
 Canadian football never adopted these changes, and (even though it is not used in that variant of the sport) the original version of the system is still legal.

 In the late 1990s, Western Harnett High School of Lillington, North Carolina was featured on ESPN after their program experienced a major turnaround credited to their employment of the Notre Dame Box.
 The head coach of that team, Travis Conner, later moved on to Jacksonville High School in nearby Jacksonville, North Carolina and installed the Notre Dame Box there, as well.
 He then moved onto Bunker Hill High School and completely transformed their football program, with the new system Bunker Hill produced 3 top 10 rushers with the leader being Reggie Davis who rushed for a single season near 2,000 yards.

 In 2010, Keith Kenyon took over the head coaching duties of the Varsity Football team at Nauset Regional High School in Massachusetts.
 His single wing offense is largely based on the Notre Dame Box formation.
 Since his arrival, he has taken a downtrodden Nauset team to a playoff contender in his first 2 years.
 Nauset went 6-5 in 2010, 8-3 in 2011, and 9-2 in 2012 due to the success of the Notre Dame Box.
 Also during the 2011 season, Nauset played in the Atlantic Coast League Championship game on Thanksgiving Day against rival, and eventual undefeated D-II State Champion, Dennis-Yarmouth, for a chance to qualify for the playoffs.
 In 2012, Nauset once again played for the Atlantic Coast League Championship against Plymouth South.
 Nauset came into the game undefeated, but ultimately lost 13-12 on a last second hook-and-ladder pass, barely missing out on the MIAA State Playoffs for the second year in a row.
 Before coach Kenyon arrived at Nauset in 2010, the football team had a combined record of 5-46 since 2005, including back-to-back winless seasons in 2005 and 2006, and also a 27-game losing streak from 2004–2007.
 Kenyon's single wing Notre Dame Box undoubtedly turned around the Nauset football program and turned them into one of the most dangerous and prolific teams in Eastern Massachusetts.

-The formation is very prevalent in the north of England, and is used by many teams in BUAFL due to the lack of talented passers as well at the unpredictable weather conditions.
+The formation is very prevalent in the north of England, and is used by many teams in BUAFL due to the lack of talented passers as well as the unpredictable weather conditions.